-The evidence the jury heard no doubt shows wrongdoing-deception, corruption, abuse of power.
-But the federal fraud statutes at issue do not criminalize all such conduct.
-Under settled precedent, the officials could violate those laws only if an object of their dishonesty was to obtain the Port Authority's money or property.192
+officials could violate those laws only if an object of their dishonesty was to obtain the Port Authority's money or property.
+192

-Consequently, because "the [Port Authority's] employees' labor was just the incidental cost . . . rather than itself an object of the officials' scheme[,]" the Court "reverse[d] the convictions."
-193 This, of course, does not leave the government permanently without recourse.
-Even assuming the legislature had intended to criminalize this particular conduct but simply failed to do so, there are important individual liberties at stake; therefore, "rectifying that oversight is a legislative rather than judicial function."194
+Consequently, because "the [Port Authority's] employees' labor was just the incidental cost . . . rather than itself an object of the officials' scheme," the Court "reverse[d] the convictions."
+This, of course, does not leave the government permanently without recourse.
+Even assuming the legislature had intended to criminalize this particular conduct but simply failed to do so, there are important individual liberties at stake; therefore, "rectifying that oversight is a legislative rather than judicial function."
+194

 Likewise, in the context of the absurdity doctrine, a defendant's due process right to fair warning about which behavior the state criminalizes is paramount.
 This important notice doctrine must prevent the government from using the absurdity doctrine against a defendant-even in those rare cases where the government's proposed rewrite of the statute would avoid an unreasonable, or even absurd, result.
-Expanding the reach of a criminal statute "falls outside the doctrine's boundaries."195 In such cases, "[r]egardless of whether [a court] can discern the legislature's reasons for writing the [criminal] statutes as it did, [a court] cannot rewrite-and certainly not broaden-them through the absurdity doctrine."196
+Expanding the reach of a criminal statute "falls outside the doctrine's boundaries."
+In such cases, "[r]egardless of whether [a court] can discern the legislature's reasons for writing the [criminal] statutes as it did, [a court] cannot rewrite-and certainly cannot broaden-them through the absurdity doctrine."